Tharisky/Portfolio/Projects/Cloud Security (February 2025) - Cyblack/Report.md

-PART C - BEHAVIOUR AND EVENTS FROM THE VIRTUAL MACHINE
+### PART C - BEHAVIOUR AND EVENTS FROM THE VIRTUAL MACHINE

-1.The Machine becomes dealloacted whenever it is not running and no connection can be made to it .
+1. The Machine becomes deallocated whenever it is not running and no connection can be made to it.

-2.The machine becomes allocated when it is running and connections can be made to it via RDP, SSH or Bastion.
+2. The machine becomes allocated when it is running and connections can be made to it via RDP, SSH, or Bastion.

-3.Sentinel Log queries was   used to monitor login  events on the resource
+3. Sentinel Log queries were   used to monitor login  events on the resource

-4.Sentinel Log queries was   used to monitor sign in locations   on the resource
+4. Sentinel Log queries were   used to monitor sign-in locations   on the resource

-5.Only users with  access can view, run or perform actions on the virtual machine.
+5. Only users with  access can view, run, or perform actions on the virtual machine.

-CHAPTER 3 : DATA LOSS PREVENTION AND  MICROSOFT COMPLIANCE .
+# CHAPTER 3: DATA LOSS PREVENTION AND  MICROSOFT COMPLIANCE.

-PART A - CONFIGURING DLP
+### PART A - CONFIGURING DLP

 Data loss prevention (DLP) is a set of tools and processes used to ensure that sensitive data is not lost, misused, or accessed by unauthorized users.
 The following are the steps needed to configure DLP:

-1.Sign in to the Microsoft compliance portal and select the “Data loss privacy” option.
+1. Sign in to the Microsoft compliance portal and select the “Data loss privacy” option.

-2.Select create policy
+2. Select Create Policy

 3. Select a category(e.g privacy), a template(U.K data protection)  and click on next.

-4.Name the policy and choose the locations.
+4. Name the policy and choose the locations.

-5.Define the policy setting, policy mode and create the policy.
+5. Define the policy setting, and policy mode and create the policy.

-PART B - CREATING PERMISSIONS
+### PART B - CREATING PERMISSIONS

  Microsoft purview gives the admin the ability to manage and give permissions to users, for compliance solutions and features like DLP, insider risks management, e.t.c